Everyone needs blankets

 Mosaic Baby Blanket

-Although intricate, a mosaic blanket is alos great for a baby.
-Not only is it eye pleasing, it’s also great for when the little sprog starts seeing colors right about the 6 month mark.
+Although intricate, a mosaic blanket is also great for a baby.
+Not only is it eye pleasing, it’s also great for when the little sprog starts seeing colors.

 Designer: Yarnspirations